nautobot/nautobot-app-ssot/docs/admin/integrations/proxmox_setup.md

   [External Integration][nb-extint] and a `SSOTProxmoxConfig` pointing at it (placeholder values are fine for both — the same Config page fields above set Remote URL/Verify SSL/Timeout/Secrets Group either way).
-The schema prerequisites (SSoT tag, custom fields, relationship, statuses, node Device prerequisites) are still created regardless of this setting — only the Secrets/SecretsGroup/ ExternalIntegration/Config bootstrap is skipped.
+The schema prerequisites (SSoT tag, custom fields, relationship, statuses, node Device Manufacturer/DeviceType/Role) are still created regardless of this setting.
+The one exception is the default **Location** (`Proxmox VE Default Location`) — it exists only as an initial value for a fresh Config's `default_location` field, so it's skipped along with the rest of the bootstrap when this is `False`.

 !!! note "The secret provider is your choice"
     The environment-variable provider used by the default Secrets is **only an example** — **any